bcarrillo1051/Atinverter/docs/software/library_setup.md

 ---

 # **Atinverter Library Set Up**
-### A quick guide to help your Arduino IDE recognize and use the Atinverter user-defined library.
+### A guide to help your Arduino IDE recognize and use the Atinverter user-defined library
 ***

 You might be thinking: